symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm/introduction.rst

 children or whole subtrees.
 This can reduce the number of queries needed, but watch out for longer queries because more data is fetched.

-When using Jackalope Doctrine DBAL, it is highly recommended to activate the caching options.
-Uncomment the ``session.backend.caches`` as explained in `PHPCR Session Configuration`_ and activate the DoctrineCacheBundle_.
+When using Jackalope Doctrine DBAL, it is highly recommended to :doc:`activate the caching options <../../cookbook/database/doctrine_cache>`.

 Note that you can also set the fetchDepth on the session on the fly for specific calls, or use the fetchDepth option on children mappings of your